DylanWilsonTeamLyders/ThePerfumery/README.md

 -   Header
     -   Includes:
-        -   init.php: Access all classes with a single require.
+        -   database.php for all database connections.
     -   $database creates a new Database object to query off of in all files with the header.
     -   Functions:
         -   br(): Echos line break.